wirl-ice/ice-islands-and-bathymetry-products/README.md

 2. A csv listing all the ice island grounding events that are named (nicknamed) after the last 3  letters of the inst of the first ice island that was observed to be grounding.
 A list of all the ice islands in that grounding follows - eg: nickname,lineage QQZ,"['20101022_221241_r2_13_QQZ', '20101026_115942_r2_23_OAQ']"

+     Note this file is in the github repo (along with a script to generate it from grounded_lineage_2010.csv and grounded_lineage_2010.csv and grounded_lineage_2012.csv (which are not ideal formats)

 3. IBCAO v4    --  Coverage is North of 64deg only.
      https://www.gebco.net/data_and_products/gridded_bathymetry_data/arctic_ocean/
      Download the 200x200m grid as geotiff